Alluxio/alluxio/docs/en/Contributing-Getting-Started.md

 request to the Alluxio project!
 Here are [detailed instructions on sending a pull request](https://help.github.com/articles/using-pull-requests/), but the following is a common way to do it.

-First, you have to push all of your local change to your repository in GitHub.
 After you have created all necessary local commits, you can push all your commits to your repository in GitHub.
 For your **awesome_feature** branch, you can push to GitHub with:

 ```bash
 $ git push origin awesome_feature